sherwin-ad/my_tutorials/gcp/cloud_security_engineer/Professional Cloud Security Engineer Certification Learning Path.md

 1. Cymbal Bank recently discovered service account key misuse in one of the teams during a security audit.
 As a precaution, going forward you do not want any team in your organization to generate new external service account keys.
 You also want to restrict every new service account’s usage to its associated Project.
 What should you do?

 - Navigate to Organizational policies in the Google Cloud Console.
 Select your organization.
 Select iam.disableServiceAccountKeyCreation.
 Under Policy Enforcement, select Merge with parent.
 Click Save.
-Repeat the process for iam.disableCrossProjectServiceAccountLienRemoval.
+Repeat the process for iam.disableCrossProjectServiceAccountLienRemoval

 - Run the gcloud resource-manager org-policies enable-enforce command with the constraints iam.disableServiceAccountKeyCreation, and iam.disableCrossProjectServiceAccountUsage and the Project IDs you want the constraints to apply to.

 - **Navigate to Organizational policies in the Google Cloud Console.
 Select your organization.
 Select iam.disableServiceAccountKeyCreation.
 Customize the applied to property, and set Enforcement to ‘On’.
 Click Save.
 Repeat the process for iam.disableCrossProjectServiceAccountUsage.**

 - Run the gcloud resource-manager org-policies allow command with the boolean constraints iam.disableServiceAccountKeyCreation and iam.disableCrossProjectServiceAccountUsage with Organization ID.